ezweave/pretty-functional/README.md

 This is meant as a bit of _rhetoric_, but let's introduce ourselves before we go much further.

-__Your humble(ish) author__: my name is Matt Weaver (long called "ezweave" on "teh webz") and I'm a software engineer by trade, but a programmer for purposes of our one-sided discourse.
-I was born in the early 80s (making me either an "in-betweener" or "the oldest Millenial") and started programming around 1989-90 (maybe?) when my father (an engineer at Bell Labs, at the time) forced me to learn QBASIC, of all things (`GOTO another_programming_language`).
-I come from a wee bit of an academic background (with a Bachelor's and Master's of Science in Computer Science and some now expired credits towards a PhD in the same), somewhat due to my aforementioned father... but also because I was a solitary child, whose best friends were books and Lego bricks.
-I like the music of Converge, short walks on the beach (I hate sand in my shoes), racing bicycles, and generally making an ass out of myself.
-You'll find this book rife with odd humor that I blame on being Candian-American (and the added twist of having spent much of my youth in a mix of the American Southeast, rural Alberta, and the 'burbs of Chicago), but I'll try to keep it light.
+__Your humble(ish) author__: my name is Matt Weaver and, I'm sure you've gathered that I have some experience with programming languages.
+I have both an Master's and Bachelor's of Science in Computer Science, I enjoy extremely short walks on the beach (sand in your shoes is no fun), the music of Converge, pushing myself, and bicycles.
 I'm familiar enough with the writing of the likes of [Andrew Tanenebaum](https://en.wikipedia.org/wiki/Andrew_S._Tanenbaum) and [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) to know that humor in Computer Science can sometimes be either too dry or not present at all.
 I'd like to make your experience with this volume as entertaining and educational as possible, so there you go.

 __You, Dear Reader__: you're a programmer.
 Okay, let's move on... no, no.  That won't do.
 I'm going to do a bit of projection here, to get you into the right _frame of mind_.
 To set the mood.
 You're either curious or someone forced you to read this.
 You're either self-driven or lazy, but I suspect not so much the latter and more so the former.
 By nature, we often get quite comfortable with the knowledge and skillset we have.
 If you're anything like I was/am/was, you're ever earnest to be _uncomfortable_, but perhaps not.
 I say "uncomfortable" because I often suspect, that when things are _going too well_ I am somehow "bollocksing up."
 What am I not doing, right now?

 None other than perhaps the greatest American Cyclist, Mr Greg LeMond put it best:

 > It never gets easier, you just go faster.